koobind/koobind/docs/installation.md

 ## Endpoints and certificates

-Here is a more detailled overview of the moving parts:
+Here is a more detailled overview of the `koobind` components (In grey):

 ![](./draw/koo1-Installation1.jpg)

-`Koobind` parts are in grey.
 All dotted items are still to be installed at this stage.

 As you can see, `koo-manager` offer two endpoints: